operate-first/apps/docs/content/grafana/README.md

 <font size="3">

-We use Grafana to visualize the metrics that we source from our [User Workload Monitoring][../uwm].
+We use Grafana to visualize the metrics that we source from our [User Workload Monitoring][10] (click to learn more).
 These monitoring dashboards are useful for visualizing the metrics (such as Prometheus metrics) collected from the applications to track and analyze the system's overall health.

 The dashboards can be altered, saved and reused as per your specific monitoring needs.